omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 *Page 1-19*

 Algorithms is a set of instructions for accomplishing a task.
 Every piece of code could be called an algorithm.
-We learn about the fast or the ones that proved solving interesting problems.
+We learn about the fast, or the ones that proved solving interesting problems.

 ### Binary Search
 It is an algorithm that takes in a sorted list of elements.
 If an